blacklightpy/vaultofknowledge/Torah Study - Temp.md

 	- 32:27-28 (kill the ones who worshipped the calf)
 	- 34:13-14 (destroy their idols and poles, god is jealous)
 	- 34:17 (don't make molten gods)
+- Leviticus
+	- 19:4 (don't make molten gods)
+	- 20:2 (Israelites or Foreign residents in Israel who sacrifice their children to Molek is to be killed)
+	- 26:1 (don't make idols)
+- Numbers
+	- 25:1-5 (Kill Israelites who worship Baal)
+	- 33:52 (destroy in Canaan)
 - Deuteronomy
 	- 4:23-24 (don't worship idols, remember)
 	- 7:5 (destroy idols and poles)